stefanstaniAIM/IPPR2016/README.md

 |  sbpm-modeler  |  //todo maks  |

 To change the port configuration, change the server port in this file e.g. Gateway: [application.properties] (Gateway/src/main/resources/application.properties)

-Make sure to change the ipconfig in the Gateway, if you change the ports of ProcessModelStorage or ProcessEngine
+**Note:** Make sure to change the ipconfig in the Gateway, if you change the ports of ProcessModelStorage or ProcessEngine.

+**Note:** If you change the port of the Gateway, make sure to change the restApi configuration in [processes.service.ts](GUI-Dev/src/app/processes.service.ts) and to rebuild the GUI-Dev and GUI project according to the guide provide [below](#GUI).

 ####User Configuration####
 In general, the authentication concept ist based on RBAC.
 Each user can be assigned to one or more roles.
 Each role can be assigned to one more rules.